IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-accessibility.md

 ## Code Snippet

-The following demonstrates how to implement cell accessibility in the  $PlatformShort$ data grid:
+The following demonstrates how to implement cell accessibility in the  $Platform$ data grid:

 ```tsx
 <IgrDataGrid